kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ### Conclusions

 * You get the assert creation for free
-* When the order-object is extended in the future, your the unit test failure message will tell you how to go green again.
+* When the order-object is extended in the future, your unit test failure message will tell you how to go green again.

-If you don't like the output format of the `expected` variable, read  [configuration](HowToConfigure.md) for heaps of ways to tweaking.
+If you don't like the output format of the `expected` variable, read  [configuration](HowToConfigure.md) for heaps of ways to tweak.